the-mighty-mo/FBIBot/README.md

 Discord Admin bot, created for Hack Week.

-Built using .NET Core 3.1, Discord.Net v2.2.0, Microsoft.Data.Sqlite v3.1.8, and a modified version of CaptchaGen.NetCore v1.1.1.
+Built using .NET 5, Discord.Net v2.2.0, Microsoft.Data.Sqlite v5.0.0, and a modified version of CaptchaGen.NetCore v1.1.1.

 **Someone has to keep the server in check, and who better than the FBI?**